Skip to main content

 • Once per university-sponsor relationship for the same or substantially similar scope of work.

-• For a supplement, to the initial scope of work under the MOA if the original award value is less than the $50,000 limit.
-Supplements can be issued at the reduced 15% F&A up to the $50,000 limit (the total dollar value cannot go over $50,000 for the original MOA and the supplement).
-A supplemental pins proposal is required, and the Modification to the MOA must be issued and signed by SPARCS.
+• For a supplement to the initial scope of work under the MOA, if the original award value is less than the $50,000 limit.
+Supplements can be issued at the reduced 15% F&A rate up to the $50,000 limit (the total dollar value cannot exceed $50,000 for the original MOA and the supplement).
+A supplemental PINS (or PD) proposal is required, and the Modification to the MOA must be issued and signed by SPARCS.

-• Any substantial modification to the language contained in a MOA will void the lower indirect cost rate and college delegated signature authority.
-Consequently, the proposed project will follow the normal sponsored research process and access the full federally-negotiated.
+• Any substantial modification to the language contained in an MOA will void the lower indirect cost rate and the college’s delegated signature authority.
+Consequently, the proposed project will follow the normal sponsored research process and access the full federally negotiated.

 Purpose and Procedure